 How is it that kids always come home plastered in all kinds of art materials?
 Whether teenagers have scraped their sleeves over pen ink while writing essays or younger ones have got felt-tip ink on them from colouring, there always seems to be an ink stain to treat.

-Luckily, finding out you have to get ink stains out of clothes (again) isn’t all that disastrous.
+Luckily, finding out you must get ink stains out of clothes (again) isn’t all that disastrous.
 Most inks are water-based and that makes the question “how do you get ink stains out of clothing?” pretty simple to answer.

 How to remove ink stains from clothes

 Top tip: Always read the labels on your clothes and on any laundry products you’re about to use before you start removing stains.

 If you’re dealing with ink from something like a fountain pen, chances are the ink is water-soluble.
 Learning how to get ink stains out of clothes in these situations is easy.
 Just follow these three steps:

 - Blot the stain gently with a cloth or paper towel to remove excess ink fluid.

-- Pre-treat the stain with Omo Auto Washing Liquid or OMO Auto Washing Powder; rub a little of the detergent into the stain an old toothbrush.
+- Pre-treat the stain with OMO Auto Washing Liquid or OMO Auto Washing Powder; rub a little of the detergent into the stain with an old toothbrush.
 Be careful not to work the detergent in too vigorously though, you don’t want to damage those crisp white school shirts.

 - Wash the item of clothing according to the instructions on the label.
 If you can still see staining on the garment, repeat these steps again before drying the fabric.

 How to remove highlighter stains and other pigment-based inks